 Accept any offer of suitable paid work

-If your mutual obligation requirements require you to look for work, you must accept any offer of suitable paid work.
+If you need to look for work to meet your requirements, you must accept any offer of suitable paid work.
 This is any work you’re capable of doing.

 You’ll get a penalty if you either:

 Read about demerits and penalties.